kamil-1929/Project_Robotic_Pets_Navigation_Systems/README.md

 # Robotic Navigation System

 ## Overview
-This project implements a navigation system for robotic pets using a combination of A* algorithm, Genetic Algorithm (GA), and Reinforcement Learning (RL).
+This project implements a navigation system for robotic pets using a combination of A* algorithm, and Reinforcement Learning (RL).
 This hybrid approach ensures efficient initial pathfinding, refined obstacle avoidance, and dynamic adaptation to environmental changes.

 ## Detailed Implementation and Approach